pull-fiction/make-crops-not-war/index.md

 What are the effects of war on agriculture production?
 How does it change the way you eat?

 History textbooks clearly describe how wars affect a country's economy, social structure and politics.
 However, the impact on agricultural production has not been studied to the same extent.
 We are intrigued by this, as it concerns a fundamental necessity for survival: **food**.
-We will attempt to shed some light on these question through an analysis of data mainly obtained from the following sources:
+We will attempt to shed some light on these questions through an analysis of data mainly obtained from the following sources:

 * [Global Food & Agriculture Statistics](http://www.fao.org/faostat/en/#data).
 * [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).